carpentries-incubator/data-harvesting-for-agriculture/_episodes/05-Data-Cleaning-and-Aggregation.md

+<font color="magenta"> NOTE: `clean_sd` gets called in the previous lecture so we should talk about data cleaning then or move it to here</font>

 ## Data cleaning and aggregation in the DIFM project

 After harvesting, we collect all the data needed for analysis, and in advance of